lsst-sqre/kafka-connect-manager/docs/index.rst

 Overview
 ========

 Kafka-connect-manager helps to configure and create Kafka connectors.
 It can select Kafka topics using a regular expression and exclude topics added to a exclusion list.
-The auto-update option dynamically updates the connector if topics are created or deleted in Kafka.
+The auto-update option dynamically updates the connector configuration if topics are created or deleted in Kafka.

 Kafka-connect-manager can validate the connector configuration and return the validation output in case of errors.

 Kafka-connect-manager provides a command line interface (CLI) to interact with the `Kafka Connect API <https://docs.confluent.io/current/connect/references/restapi.html>`_.
 Using the CLI you can manage existing connectors or create a new one.

 To deploy a supported connector, you can use the `kafka-connect-manager Helm chart <https://lsst-sqre.github.io/charts/>`_.